spinnaker/spinnaker.github.io/guides/tutorials/codelabs/pubsub-to-appengine/index.md

 If Spinnaker is not yet configured, follow this Halyard [quickstart](https://www.spinnaker.io/setup/quickstart/halyard-gce/), then
 [configure the GAE cloud provider](https://www.spinnaker.io/setup/providers/appengine/).

-Note that while configuring the GAE cloud provider, you will create a service account with the `roles/storage.admin` enabled and set two environment variables:
+Note that while configuring the GAE cloud provider, you will create a service account with `roles/storage.admin` enabled and set two environment variables:

 ```